 If you need to use a restroom, the least frequented (thus cleanest) porta-potties are on the north end of the market, southwest corner of Desplaines and Vernon.

-When you reach the northern end of the eastern aisle, take a left and head south along the western aisle.
+When you reach the northern end of the eastern aisle, take a left and head south along the western aisle (actual end point of the market varies).

-Tacos D.F. -- Headed south from Harrison and Desplaines
+No Name Stand, Maybe My Favorite -- Headed south from Harrison and Desplaines